Last Updated: August 8, '08

 Technical Summary

-Primary Focus: Communications software development under Unix using C, technical consultancy, low-level (device driver) programming.
+Primary Focus: Communications software development under Unix using C, technical & system design, low-level (device driver) programming.

-Operating Systems & environments: FreeBSD, OpenBSD, NetBSD, Solaris, Linux, AIX, X-Windows
+Operating Systems & environments: FreeBSD, OpenBSD, NetBSD, Solaris, Linux, OSX

 Work History